 The Atomium is an international tourist attraction.
 This unique piece of architecture, created on the occasion of the World Fair of Brussels in 1958, became the most popular monument of the capital of Europe.

-The Atomium (at the Heysel) was created by the architect André Waterkeyn on the occasion of the World Fair of Brussels in 1958.
+The External site Atomium was created by the engineer André Waterkeyn on the occasion of the World Fair of Brussels in 1958.
 Its original structure symbolizes an iron crystal enlarged 165 billion times.
-In the 1950s, the atom was at the center of attention as the almost inexhaustible symbol of energy and modernity...

 The Atomium is established by 9 spheres (1 sphere on each of the 8 tops and 1 in the centre).
 These 9 spheres are connected by 20 tubes, the whole resting on 3 pillars.